Vitality-Fitness/cardiffsportsmassage.co.uk/content/covid-19.md

 ---
-title: "COVID-19 Statement Updated 6th March 2021"
+title: "COVID-19 Statement Updated 8th March 2021"
 date: 2017-12-04T20:19:37Z
 draft: false
 description: Statement about the ongoing COVID-19 / Coronavirus condition
 ---

-Welsh government guidance is now permitting face to face treatments in the clinic which I classify as urgent and where the problem is a specific injury or condition.
+Exciting news!!!
+With the R number below 1, the positivity rate fallen to 5.4% and the anticpitation that close contact services will re-opn on March 15th we are now taking bookings for ALL clients from Tuesday 8th March.

+For the week 8th March to 12th March I am still permitted to see urgent cases, so do book in or get in contact if you are in this category.
 A video or phone consultation will be completed first and, if you're condition is deemed urgent, the treatment in clinic will be a short as possible.
 You can book in <a href="https://vitfitcdf.as.me/" role="button">here</a> and then I shall call you at a convenient time to conduct the consultation.
 This means face to face contact will be kept to a minimum in line with government guidelines.

 Thanks to everyone for your support through this difficult time.
-I hope to reopen to all clients very soon and await to hear the next update from the Welsh government on Friday 12t March.
-Of course, if you have any questions please email or call me.
+If you have any questions please email or call me.

 <!-- Thank you for following the procedures in and around the clinic as it helps to keep everyone safe by minimising risk of spread of COVID-19.